≡ Menu

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-Tesla’s total cash on hand consists of cash & cash equivalents, restricted cash, and short-term investments.
-As of 4Q 2023, Tesla has over $16 billion in cash & cash equivalents, $12.7 billion in short-term investment, and $543 million in restricted cash (current portion).
+Tesla’s total cash on hand consists of cash & cash equivalents, restricted cash (short-term portion), and short-term investments.
+As of the end of fiscal year 2024, Tesla has over $16 billion in cash & cash equivalents, $20 billion in short-term investment, and just $500 million in restricted cash (short-term portion).

 Among all cash components, the short-term investment has increased the fastest.
-The amount of short-term investment nearly rivals the cash & cash equivalents in the latest quarter.
+Tesla’s total short-term investment surpassed its cash & cash equivalents in the latest result.

 Back To Table Of Contents